annaduong1012/Gift_Shop/README.md

 ## To-Do:
 - [x] Add Java code to customise product details page to pull data from DB
 - [x] Design and implement code for "Product Listing Page"
+- [x] Implemented category list and get products by categoryId
+- [ ] Create Search Query function to pull search string from DB
+- [ ] Create section on index file to display the search result (using HTML,CSS and JS?)
+- [ ] How to send the search result as a response?